 Before you start brainstorming Facebook posts, make sure you have communicated your availability and current circumstances to your clients and anyone who calls your office or visits your website.
 If you can, add a COVID-19 banner to your website with updated status–whether the office is open, updated hours, slower response times, etc. Use your email list to update clients about your hours, availability of virtual appointments or meetings, or reminders that your staff is available should they need anything.
 You can also share any news that may impact your area.

-Conduct an online inventory of everywhere your practice appears or has a listing, including Facebook, legal directories, Yelp, LinkedIn, and Google My Business.
+Conduct an online inventory of everywhere your practice appears or has a listing, including Facebook, legal directories, Yelp, LinkedIn, and Google Business Profile.
 Make sure that information is up to date and consistent across all platforms.
 Where possible, update notices with current status, including if your office reopened after a period of closure or if you are scheduling in-person client visits.

 Make Your Message Right for the Moment